 GPS-N.40.57.742-W.110.23.304 : Elevation-9,364 ft : 27 Acres : Depth Maximum-15 ft : Mean-13 ft

 From Mountain View, WY, take HWY 410 south to Forest Road 072 for 7.9 miles.
 Turn left onto FR126 for a short distance to the campground.
 Bridger Lake is 2 miles south of the Wyoming State Line.
 Located at the lake is the Bridger Lake Guard Station and the Bridger Lake Campground on the west shore.
 Fishing is popular, and there is a concrete boat ramp for launching small boats.
 There is a 5 hp restriction on motors used on the lake.
-Bridger Lake Campground has 30 campsites, each with a fire pit, barbeque grills, and drinking water.
-There are two vault toilets.
+The Bridger Lake campsites have a fire pit, barbeque grill, and drinking water.
 User fees are charged.
 There is a nice maintained path that circles the lake and another hiking trail that heads up the canyon from the northeast end of the lake.

 Brown Duck Lake Trail